eirvin/speeddata-2013/README.md

 ```
 again, run vaccuum analyze on the table before proceeding in order to take advantage of processing efficiencies.

-the following queries compute the weighted average speed and sample size in nine periods:
+the next set of queries computes the weighted average speed and sample size in nine periods:
 * **free flow:** 8:00 pm - 5:30 am
 * **am shoulder 1:** 6:00 am - 7:00 am
 * **am peak:** 7:00 am - 9:00 am